mpolednik/mpolednik.github.io/_posts/2017-07-23-advanced-ansible-for-development-infrastructure.md

       state: present
 ```

 Such task definition by itself isn't generic enough and has a simple caveat -- we don't set the user password.
-The password part of the issue is actually pretty simple: we already know of group [variables](http://docs.ansible.com/ansible/playbooks_variables.html), so it's only a matter of adding `password: '{{ '{{' }} password{{ }} }}'` to the user attributes and having the password defined under group\_vars (make sure it's in correct format though, as explained in `ansible_doc user`.
+The password part of the issue is actually pretty simple: we already know of group [variables](http://docs.ansible.com/ansible/playbooks_variables.html), so it's only a matter of adding `password: '{{ '{{' }} password{{ }} }}'` to the user attributes and having the password defined under group\_vars (make sure it's in correct format though, as explained in `ansible_doc user`).

 Now, what if we need another user?
 Could we just copy the definition and change the name?
-That's like recipe for maintenance hell.
+That's like a recipe for a maintenance hell.
 Instead, Ansible has a concept of [includes](http://docs.ansible.com/ansible/playbooks_roles.html).
 The user creation can be playbook or task on it's own, and the main playbook just includes it.
 On top of that, includes support passing variables.
 Instead of creating a specific user in a [playbook](http://docs.ansible.com/ansible/glossary.html#term-playbooks)

 ```yaml
 - hosts: nodes